rsmease/algo-datastructures-notes/interview_topics/ruby.md

     - You can also collect method names until receiving a particular ending condition and then execute all of the methods at once!
 - Send method calls the method on the receiving object with the given inputs
     - It's useful in the method-missing pattern
+- Send also allows you to execute private methods within a class
+- Another fun metaprogramming is 'define_method'

 ## Ruby Interpreters